 Covering the period of 1968, when a fledgling civil rights movement enlisted both Catholic and Protestant poor, until 1981, when Northern Ireland had moved to a bitter polarization, the film clearly outlines what happened in each depressing step along the way.

-Presents a viewpoint heretofore banned fro the airwaves!
+Presents a viewpoint heretofore banned from the airwaves!

 For an understanding of the Irish situation, it’s an hour not to be missed . . . .
 It is like a skillfully created tapestry, weaving facts, film footage of violent upheavals, and interviews.
 It packs a tremendous emotional wallop!